-John Kodera, CEO of Sony Interactive Entertainment, has confirmed that the PS4 is entering the final phase of its life cycle, increasing speculation that the much-rumoured PS5 is incoming sooner than expected.
+John Kodera, CEO of Sony Interactive Entertainment, has confirmed that despite there still being plenty of great PS4 games being released, the PS4 is entering the final phase of its life cycle, increasing speculation that the much-rumoured PS5 is incoming sooner than expected.

 PS chief Kodera: PS4 is entering final phase of its life cycle, which would have negative impact to the unit, but recurring revenue via membership services etc should cushion some of that.May 22, 2018

 Now this makes perfect sense to us here at T3 for multiple reasons.

 First, the PlayStation 4 was released way back in November 2013 and, as recently confirmed (opens in new tab) by Creative Director of Sony's own Bend Studio – the exact same studio that recently advertised a job calling for "Next Gen game console experience" – new games released today on the system like Days Gone are "definitely pushing the PS4 to its limits".

 Yes, we agree that what game studios have been able to squeeze out of that five-year-old PlayStation 4 hardware as of late has been impressive.
 Games like God of War are eye-popping visual spectacles, especially so when running on PS4 Pro.

 However, there's no escaping the fact that the Xbox One X packs far more raw power than Sony's best offering and, as a result, it is arguably starting to be left behind as well as holding game makers back.

 Second, this commentary makes sense as key PS5 components are reportedly already being created in "high volume".
 If PlayStation 5 hardware is already being created, then that tallies well with the PS4 being on its way out.